 Caravaggio (1571-1610) was an Italian Baroque painter who was active in Rome during most of his career.
 His paintings are considered to be some of the most influential works of art of the Baroque period, depicting realistic scenes of both the physical and emotional human state.

 His most remarkable talent was to use light to increase the dramatic effect of the scenes he depicted.
 This has been referred to as either “chiaroscuro” or “tenebrism,” which refers to dramatic illumination.
-Apart from being one of the most famous Baroque Artists, he also had a temper and actually killed a man, resulting in a death sentence.
+Apart from being one of the most famous Baroque Artists, he also had a temper and killed a man, resulting in a death sentence.
 He spent the last few years of his life virtually on the run and died in suspicious circumstances in 1610.

 4. Gian Lorenzo Bernini

 Gian Lorenzo Bernini (1598-1680) was another Italian Baroque artist, most famously known as a sculptor and architect.
 He is considered to be the most renowned sculptor of his time and has been credited by multiple art historians as being the “creator of Baroque sculpture.”

-He was clearly a polymath as well as he was also a moderately successful painter, mainly focusing on smaller works using oil.
+He was a polymath as well as he was also a moderately successful painter, mainly focusing on smaller works using oil.
 While he has created numerous world-famous sculptures, he’s also the architect of St. Peter’s Square, one of the most famous squares in the world in front of one of the most magnificent churches in the world, the St. Peter’s Basilica in Rome.

 Rembrandt Harmenszoon van Rijn (1606-1669), better known as simply “Rembrandt,” is considered to be one of the ultimate masters of the Baroque period in 3 areas: drawing, printing, and painting.
 Because of this, he’s credited with being one of the most renowned visual artists in the history of art.

-Just like Vermeer, Rembrandt never left his country, even though he was clearly influenced by Italian painters and Flemish artists such as Peter Paul Rubens.
+Just like Vermeer, Rembrandt never left his country, even though he was influenced by Italian painters and Flemish artists such as Peter Paul Rubens.
 Even though he is considered to be one of the most famous artists of all time who left an amazing collection of masterpieces, his life was troubled and plagued with hardship and financial problems.